p-v-o-s/pvos-blog/co2/f/index.md

 Install the ESP32 Filesystem Uploader following the instructions [here](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/).

 Follow the same instructions to upload the 'data' folder to your Heltec via the ESP32.
-Note: before uploading, you must select the Heltec ESP32 Wifi LoRa (v2) board from the "Tools: Boards" menu, and the proper Port from the "Tools: Port" menu.
+Note: before uploading, you must select the Heltec ESP32 Wifi LoRa (v2) board from the **Tools > Boards** menu, and the proper Port from the **Tools > Port** menu.

 ## <a name="online"></a> Collecting data online